22-10-2025

 - Editorial printing: for books, magazines and large-run publications.

-HSB/HSL: intuitive representations of color
+HSB/HSL: intuitive representations of colour

 These systems are primarily used in software contexts: